pabloclarkd/web/content/home/accomplishments.md

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Courses & Certifications'
 subtitle: I'm always looking to learn new subjects and skills.
-These are some of the courses that have contributed something important to me.
+These are the courses that have contributed something important to me.

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format